Draghi’s “whatever it takes” a tough act to follow

 In Weidmann’s favor is the fact that Germany has never held the ECB presidency since the euro was launched in 1999.
 He is a stimulus skeptic, however, and may face opposition from indebted countries such as Italy that have benefited from Draghi’s stimulus.
 All the candidates have served under Draghi on the ECB’s rate-setting council through their posts as heads of national central banks.

-Some ECB watchers are disconcerted that the job is being seen as secondary to choosing a new head of the European Union’s executive branch, the commission, and of the intergovernmental council of heads of state and government.
+Some ECB watchers are disconcerted that the job is being seen as secondary to choosing successors for Jean-Claude Juncker, the head of the EU’s executive arm, the European Commission, and for Donald Tusk, president of the European Council of heads of state and government.
 The thinking goes that Germany and France cannot hold both the commission and the ECB job; that means that if a German such as European parliament member Manfred Weber is chosen for the commission, Weidman’s chances at the ECB would suffer and Villeroy de Galhau’s would improve — and vice versa in case of a French commission president.

 Yet it was the ECB that stepped up during the debt crisis and took quick action credited by many with keeping the euro from breaking up.
 Draghi’s willingness to act was crucial during market turmoil that hit the eurozone in 2011-2012, says Holger Schmieding, chief economist at Berenberg bank in London.